-For the reasons listed in this report, FSANZ decided to prepare a draft variation to the Code to permit the sale and use of food derived from corn line MON95275.
+For the reasons listed in this report, FSANZ decided to prepare a draft variation to the Code to permit the sale and use of food derived from corn line DP915635.
 If approved, the effect of the draft variation would be to permit the sale and use of food derived from this corn line in accordance with the Code.

-2.2.1 Regulatory approval

-Corn line MON95275 is a GM food for Code purposes as it is developed from 'an organism that has been modified using gene technology'.
-FSANZ is proposing to list corn line MON95275 in the table to subsection S26-3(4).
-If approved, the proposed amendment would provide permission for the sale and use of food derived from corn line MON95275 as a GM food in accordance with the Code.
+2.2.1 Regulatory approval Corn line DP915635 is a GM food for Code purposes as it is derived from 'an organism that has been modified using gene technology'.
+FSANZ is proposing to list corn line DP915635 in the table to subsection S26-3(4).
+If approved, the proposed amendment would provide permission for the sale and use of food derived from corn line DP915635 as a GM food in accordance with the Code.

-2.2.2 Labelling

-In accordance with the labelling provisions in Standard 1.5.2 (see section 1.3 of this Report), food for sale derived from a GM food such as corn line MON95275 would be required to be labelled as 'genetically modified' if, among other things, the GM food:

-contains novel DNA or novel protein; or

-• is listed in subsection S26-3(2), 2(A) or (3) of Schedule 26 as being subject to the condition that the labelling must comply with section 1.5.2-4 of Standard 1.5.2 (such food has altered characteristics).

-FSANZ has determined that food derived from corn line MON95275 does not have altered characteristics (see section 5.3 of SD1).

-Refined products from corn line MON95275 such as corn starch, corn oil and sweeteners are unlikely to contain any novel DNA or novel protein and would be unlikely to require labelling as 'genetically modified'.

-Products derived from corn line MON95275 such as flour (used in bread), meal (used in polenta) and grits (used in cereals) would likely contain novel DNA or novel protein, and if so, would require labelling as 'genetically modified'.
+2.2.2 Labelling In accordance with the labelling provisions in Standard 1.5.2 (see section 1.3 of this Report), food for sale derived from a GM food such as corn line DP915635 would be required to be labelled as 'genetically modified' if, among other things, the GM food: - contains novel DNA or novel protein; or - is listed in subsection S26-3(2), 2(A) or (3) of Schedule 26 as being subject to the condition that the labelling must comply with section 1.5.2-4 of Standard 1.5.2 (such food has altered characteristics).
+FSANZ has determined that food derived from corn line DP915635 does not have altered characteristics (see section 5.3 of SD1).
+Refined products from corn line DP915635 such as corn starch, corn oil and sweeteners are unlikely to contain any novel DNA or novel protein and would be unlikely to require labelling as 'genetically modified'.
+Products derived from corn line DP915635 such as flour (used in bread), meal (used in polenta) and grits (used in cereals) would likely contain novel DNA or novel protein, and if so, would require labelling as 'genetically modified'.
 Section 1.5.2-4 of the Code generally requires a food for sale that consists of a GM food or has a GM food as an ingredient to be labelled as 'genetically modified', unless one of the exemptions listed in that subsection apply.
-If the GM food is present in the food for sale as an ingredient, the 'genetically modified' statement must be in conjunction with the name of the GM food (subsection 1.5.2-4(2)) and it may be included in the statement of ingredients for the food for sale (subsection 1.5.2-4(3)).

-2.2.3 Detection methodology

-An Expert Advisory Group (EAG) comprising laboratory personnel and representatives of Australian and New Zealand jurisdictions was formed by the Food Regulation Standing Committee's Implementation Sub-Committee4 to identify and evaluate appropriate methods of analysis associated with all applications to FSANZ, including those applications for food produced using gene technology (GM applications).
+Where required, the label statement 'genetically modified' must be made in conjunction with the name of the GM food (subsection 1.5.2-4(2)).
+If the GM food is present in the food for sale as an ingredient, this statement may be included in the statement of ingredients (subsection 1.5.2-4(3)).
+2.2.3 Detection methodology An Expert Advisory Group (EAG) comprising laboratory personnel and representatives of Australian and New Zealand jurisdictions was formed by the Food Regulation Standing Committee's Implementation Sub-Committee5 to identify and evaluate appropriate methods of analysis associated with all applications to FSANZ, including those applications for food produced using gene technology (GM applications).
 The EAG indicated that for GM applications, the full DNA sequence of the insert and adjacent genomic DNA are sufficient data for analytical purposes.
-Using this information, any DNA analytical laboratory would have the capability to develop a PCR5-based detection method.
-This sequence information was supplied by the applicant for A1262.

-2.3 Risk communication
+Using this information, any DNA analytical laboratory would have the capability to develop a PCR6-based detection method.
+This sequence information was supplied by the applicant for A1272.
+2.3 Risk communication 2.3.1 Consultation Consultation is a key part of FSANZ's standards development process.

-2.3.1 Consultation

-Consultation is a key part of FSANZ's standards development process.

 FSANZ developed and applied a standard communication strategy to this application.
-All calls for submissions are notified via the FSANZ Notification Circular, media release, FSANZ's social media channels and Food Standards News.
-Subscribers and interested parties are also notified about the availability of reports for public comment.
+All calls for submissions are notified via the FSANZ Notification Circular, media release, 5 Now known as the Implementation Subcommittee for Food Regulation.